 - Commissioning a full technical review of Building Regulations Approved Document B (Fire Safety)

 Another key element in the Government’s fire safety strategy is the Fire Safety Act 2021, which officially passed the parliamentary process on 29th April 2021.
 Its intention is to clarify parts of The Regulatory Reform (Fire Safety) Order 2005 and particularly the status of the ‘responsible person’.
 The ‘responsible person’ of a residential block of flats now has additional duties included in their scope of managing and reducing the risk of fire for:-

 - The structure and external walls of the building, including cladding, balconies and windows

 - Entrance doors to individual flats that open into common areas

-So, there will be a legal requirement on the owners of residential buildings to inspect cladding, fire doors including the flat entrance doors and there will be powers to hold them to account if they are not compliant.
+There is now a legal requirement on the owners of residential buildings to inspect cladding, fire doors including the flat entrance doors and there are powers to hold them accountable if they are not compliant.

-The idea is for the legislation to build on the first raft of recommendations which have come out of Phase One of The Grenfell Tower Inquiry and which has a number of key recommendations:-
+This Act builds on the first draft of recommendations which have come out of Phase One of The Grenfell Tower Inquiry and which has a number of key recommendations: –

 - that building owners should regularly undertake inspections of the lifts with the results being fed through to the local fire and rescue services

 - evacuation plans must be reviewed regularly to ensure they are fit for purpose and updated as required

 - personal risk assessments and evacuation plans must be provided for every individual resident whose ability to evacuate may be compromised for any reason